ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

      \[ As to C509 certificates, the COSE Header Parameters 'c5b' and 'c5c' are under pending registration requested by draft-ietf-cose-cbor-encoded-cert. \]

-  This format is consistent with every signature algorithm currently considered in {{RFC9053}}, i.e., with algorithms that have only the COSE key type as their COSE capability.
-Appendix B of {{I-D.ietf-ace-key-groupcomm}} describes how the format of each 'sign_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.
+  This format is consistent with every signature algorithm currently considered in {{RFC9053}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{Section B of RFC9594}} describes how the format of each 'sign_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 * If 'ecdh_info' is included in the Token Transfer Request, the Group Manager SHOULD include the 'ecdh_info' parameter in the Token Transfer Response, as per the format defined in {{ecdh-info}}.
 Note that the field 'id' of each 'ecdh_info_entry' specifies the name, or array of group names, for which that 'ecdh_info_entry' applies to.